Characterizing simulation relations through control architectures in abstraction-based control: Introduction

-We start by showing that the $\FRR$ comes with drawbacks; in particular, we exhibit a system for which there is no $\FRR$ allowing to design a valid controller for the abstract system, even though the concrete system is controllable (e.g., with an $\ASR$-type abstraction).
-Next, we propose a common framework that encapsulates the various types of simulation relations present in the literature, and show how $\ASR$ and $\FRR$ are specific cases of these within this framework.
-Our construction builds on the concept of \emph{interface}, which gathers (and memorizes) the output of the abstract controller $\Cont_2$, combines it with the observed states from $\Sys_1$, and outputs a valid control signal.
-This architecture is represented in Figure~\ref{fig:concretization_augmented} (right).
-Consequently, the resulting concretization procedure exhibits a \emph{plug-and-play} structure, enabling the abstract controller to be connected to the original system via an interface, irrespective of the particular specification we seek to enforce on the original system.
 Our main theoretical contribution is a theorem (Theorem~\ref{th:augmented_system}, Corollary~\ref{cor:concrete_controller_augmented}) that explicitly links simulation relations to the control architecture that the concrete system inherits from the abstract one, as a function of the simulation relation that links them.
 Thus, the simulation relation becomes one of the elements in the control engineer’s toolbox, with the choice of the precise relation to be used depending on the control architecture that (s)he wants to or is able to implement in practice.

+{In contrast to previous works, which typically prove only that a relation implies a correct interface, we also establish the converse: if the interface works for \emph{any} abstract controller, then the corresponding simulation relation must hold.
+To our knowledge, this two-way characterization was previously established only for the $\FRR$~\citep[Theorems V.4, V.5]{reissig2016feedback}.
+We leverage this result by proving that the \emph{interfaced system}—that is, the system composed of the concrete system and the interface (see Figure~\ref{fig:concretization_augmented}, right)—is always in feedback refinement relation with the abstract system.

-As a by-product, we introduce new simulation relations that we believe are useful in practice.
-Finally, we provide explicit constructions of these simulation relations on a common example, highlighting their respective advantages and drawbacks in terms of concretization procedures.
+Finally, as a by-product, we introduce new simulation relations that we believe are useful in practice, and we provide their explicit constructions on a common example, highlighting their respective advantages and drawbacks in terms of concretization procedures.

 \textbf{Notation}: The sets $\R,\Z, \N$ denote respectively the sets of real numbers, integers and natural numbers.
 For example, we use $[a,b]\subseteq \R$ to denote a closed continuous interval and $[a;b] = [a,b]\cap \Z$ for discrete intervals.
 The symbol $\myemptyset$ denotes the empty set.
 Given two sets $A,B$, we define a \emph{single-valued map} as $f:A\rightarrow B$, while a~\emph{set-valued map} is defined as $f:A\rightarrow 2^B$, where $2^B$ is the power set of $B$, i.e., the set of all subsets of $B$.
 We denote the identity map $A\rightarrow A:a\rightarrow a$ by $I_A$.
 The image of a subset $\Omega\subseteq A$ under $f:A\rightarrow 2^B$ is denoted $f(\Omega)=\bigcup_{a\in\Omega} f(a)$.
 The set of maps $A\rightarrow B$ is denoted $B^A$, and the set of all signals that take their values in $B$ and are defined on intervals of the form $\length{N}=[0;N-1]$ is denoted $B^\infty$, $B^\infty = \bigcup_{N\in \N\cup \{\infty\}}B^{\length{N}}$.
 Given a set-valued map $f:X\rightarrow 2^{Y}$ and $\seq{x}\in X^{\length{N}}$, we denote by $f(\seq{x}) = \{\seq{y}\in Y^{\length{N}} \mid \forall k\in \length{N}:\ y(k)\in f(x(k))\}$.
 Let $X\subseteq (V\times W)^\infty$, we define the projection onto the first component of the sequences as